MJHR89/email-response-generator-template/README.md

-# Building Conversational AI Apps in Slack - workshop final app
+# Building Conversational AI Apps in Slack

 This is a project used for demonstration purposes for the Building modular Slack apps: Integrating generative AI workshop.